kyegomez/zeta/docs/zeta/index.md

 ```
 Run this script in your IDE and you'll be presented with a `Q:` prompt where you can interact with your model.
 ```
-Q: write me a haiku about swarms processing...
+Q: write me a haiku about zeta processing...
 [06/28/23 10:31:34] INFO     Task de1da665296c4a3799a0f280aff59610
-                             Input: write me a haiku about swarms
+                             Input: write me a haiku about zeta
 [06/28/23 10:31:37] INFO     Task de1da665296c4a3799a0f280aff59610
                              Output: Zeta on my board,
                              Keeps me steady, never slips,